King's Lynn Guildhall

 King's Lynn Guildhall, more fully referred to as the Guildhall of the Holy and Undivided Trinity, is a municipal building in Saturday Market Place in King's Lynn, Norfolk.
 It is a Grade I listed building.
+The building was substantially extended in 1895, with the whole complex now generally known as King's Lynn Town Hall, with the 1895 extension being separately listed at Grade II.
+It is the usual meeting place of King's Lynn and West Norfolk Borough Council.

 History

 The building was commissioned to replace an earlier guildhall which had been destroyed in a fire on 23 January 1421.
 The new building, known as the "Stone Hall", which was designed with a steep arched roof, a large window and chequered patterned exterior, was built between 1422 and 1428.
 It was established as a meeting place for the Guild of the Holy Trinity, a religious group of merchants in the town.
 Following the suppression of the chantries and religious guilds under King Edward VI in 1547, the eastern part of the undercroft was converted into a prison in 1571 and the western part was converted into a house of correction in 1618.

 An extension with a porch on the ground floor, which was designed with the same chequered patterned exterior, was built to the west of the original structure in 1624.
 The arms of Elizabeth I, which had been removed from St James' Church, were mounted above the main window over the porch in 1624, and the arms of Charles II were erected on the gable in 1664.
 The building was extended further to the west along Queen Street, on the site of a former public house, to create municipal offices in 1895.
+At its eastern end, the guildhall is attached to 10–11 Saturday Market Place, which also dates from the 17th century.

 On 25 January 1946 the Guildhall received a visit from Queen Mary, Queen Elizabeth and Princess Elizabeth (subsequently and collectively referred to as the "three queens").
+The town hall continued to be used as a public venue and concert performers included the contralto singer, Kathleen Ferrier, who made an appearance on 7 May 1948.